1991 Daytona 500: Late-race drama

 With 16 laps to go, Richard Petty and off-road racer Robby Gordon tangled on the backstretch.
 Polesitter and leader Davey Allison pitted with the leaders, allowing Rusty Wallace to take the lead.
-He was quickly shuffled off of the lead on the restart, and was touched by Kyle Petty in Turn 4, which broke the car loose and sent him into a spin.
+He was quickly shuffled off the lead on the restart, and was touched by Kyle Petty in Turn 4, which broke the car loose and sent him into a spin.
 Rick Mast narrowly avoided Wallace, but Darrell Waltrip, unsighted, collided with Wallace's left rear quarter panel, before Wallace slammed into the inside retaining wall, eliminating both cars.
 Seconds later, Derrike Cope lost control entering the tri-oval while trying to avoid Waltrip's damaged car.
 Cope spun across the infield and back across the track almost at the start/finish line and into the path of Hut Stricklin.
 With nowhere to go, Stricklin slammed nearly head-on into the rear of Cope's car, sending him bouncing off Harry Gant's car and down the straightaway with no brakes and virtually no steering.
 At the final restart on lap 193, the order was Earnhardt, Irvan, Petty, Ruttman, Marlin, Mast, and Allison, the only cars remaining on the lead lap.
 Leader Dale Earnhardt was passed by Ernie Irvan a lap after the green flag returned, and Davey Allison made up four positions in one lap to run third.
 Irvan began to pull away while Earnhardt spent several laps battling Davey Allison for 2nd.
 With 2 laps to go, Earnhardt got loose while running side by side under Allison exiting turn 2.
 The two cars tapped each other, pushing Allison into the outside wall briefly before the car spun into the infield towards Lake Lloyd, slamming into the earthen embankment as Allison had done early in the 1989 race.
 Earnhardt spun down the backstretch and into the path of Kyle Petty, who slammed into Earnhardt's right front fender, launching the car into the air briefly before it landed back on its wheels.
 Ernie Irvan coasted to the checkers to become the first Californian since Marvin Panch in 1961 to win the Daytona 500.